MladenSijan/dc-test/README.md

 ```

-Since you have registered third party libraries in your project, you **don't have to import** them explicitly in __js/scripts.js__ file.
+Since you have registered third party libraries in your project, you can use them straightforward **without having to import them explicitly** in __js/scripts.js__ file.